Coronavirus scare: Noida school shut over birthday party attended by Delhi virus patient

 Noida, Mar 03: A school in Noida has reportedly closed down after many of its students attended a birthday party thrown by the person who has tested positive for coronavirus.

-UP medical authorities conducted necessary checks at the school and sent the sample of the student for testing.
+In a communication to the parents sent early Tuesday morning, the school said it was postponing the examinations due to "unavoidable circumstances" but the board examination would continue.

+A Health Department team led by Chief Medical Officer, Noida, reached the school around 11.45 am to inspect the situation, District Magistrate B N Singh told PTI.

 It is to be noted the school management has cancelled all internal examinations, barring class 10th and 12th board examinations, till further orders.

+Meanwhile, some family members of the Delhi-based man, who has tested positive for the coronavirus, have been shifted to Safdarjung Hospital for tests after they showed symptoms of the virus.

+Some other relatives were asked to stay quarantined at their houses only, the sources added.

 Two positive cases of Coronavirus were on Monday detected in India.
 While the first case has been reported from the national capital, the second is from Telangana.